Karan Ashley

 Karan Ashley Jackson is an American actress, singer, and talk show host.
 She is best known as Aisha Campbell, the second Yellow Power Ranger in the Fox Kids series Mighty Morphin Power Rangers.
 In 1992, she was a member of the short-lived girl group K.R.U.S.H, who featured a song to the soundtrack of Mo' Money.
 She was known as "Ashley Jackson" at this time.

 Life and career

 Karan Ashley was born in Odessa, Texas.
 She is of mixed African-American and Mexican descent.
 Ashley graduated from David W. Carter High School in Dallas, Texas.
-She had been accepted to North Texas State University, but just before the first day of her freshman year, she landed the role of Aisha Campbell, the second Yellow Ranger in the Fox Kids series Mighty Morphin Power Rangers, replacing Thuy Trang (Trini Kwan).
+She had been accepted to North Texas State University, but just before the first day of her first year, she landed the role of Aisha Campbell, the second Yellow Ranger in the Fox Kids series Mighty Morphin Power Rangers, replacing Thuy Trang (Trini Kwan).
 Her last regular Power Rangers appearance was in the finale of the third season of the series.
 In 2023, Ashley reprised the role of Aisha Campbell in the Netflix special, Mighty Morphin Power Rangers: Once & Always, which celebrates the 30th anniversary of the Power Rangers franchise and also marks her character's first appearance since her departure from the series in 1996, with the character Minh taking over the saber tooth tiger power.